hh-nosql/nosql-material/material/4-mongo-python.md

 > [!IMPORTANT]
 > Exercise 3 👨‍💻: Submit your project work to the "MongoDB with Python" Moodle submission by following the instructions above.

-Once you have done all the submissions in Moodle (from this section and the previous sections), your work will be reviewed after the final deadline.
+Once you have done all the submissions in Moodle (from this part and the previous parts), your work will be reviewed after the final deadline.
 After the review, if there are no problems with your work, you'll get the credits.
 Otherwise, you'll be asked to make changes and resubmit your work.

 <!-- TODO -->
 > [!WARNING]